Category: Her Space

 Since he didn’t want to come off as an asshole, he would always agree with her and not set boundaries.

-If the knight hides in the corner afraid of upsetting her, she will put up her guard and become her own man.
+A woman who fends for her own safety will put up her guard and become her own man.

 How Paul Saved His Marriage